Smiling child sitting with an adult, representing family-centred healthcare and wellbeing.

 Group of people standing at a wall, collaborating during a workshop using sticky notes.

-on prototyping real solutions with real people, delivering and using the service.
-Over a 10-week discovery phase, we mapped journeys across mental health,
+With strong leadership, champions for change, a design-led approach took shape, centred on understanding stakeholders, from families to front line workers and care providers, and prototyping solutions with real people delivering and using the services.
+Over a 10-week discovery phase, we mapped journeys across mental health, primary care, and disability services, uncovering six key opportunities for reform.

 Collection of handwritten notes and design sketches created during the healthcare co-design process.